As it turns out, King Kong Bundy, who played a bald-headed monster on screen, was quite the opposite off-camera!

 Outside of wrestling, King Kong Bundy had an acting career.
-In 1987, he played Uncle Irwin, the brother of Peggy Bundy in two guest spots on Married… with Children.
-The creators had actually named the lead characters in the show “Bundy” as a homage to him.
+In 1987, he played Uncle Irwin, Peggy Bundy’s brother, in two guest spots on Married… with Children.
+The creators had actually named the lead characters in the show “Bundy” as an homage to him.

 Other acting credits include appearing in 1988’s Richard Pryor film Moving as the character Gorgo, and an appearance as himself in Weird Science in 1996.
 He even dabbled with a bit of stand-up comedy from time to time.